What are cloud-based OpenSearch services?

 Key features include:

-• LLM-based conversational search: Helps build conversational search systems using built-in large language models (LLMs) trained on business-specific data to deliver secure and context-aware results.
+• LLM-based conversational search: Enables conversational interfaces using built-in language models trained on business data.

-• Visualized development interface: Provides industry-specific templates and drag-and-drop UI to develop search services without writing code.
+• Visual development tools: Provides interfaces and templates to build search services without extensive coding.

 Alibaba screenshot